 DS-4.1: The log format is the same for the console and the log file: YYYY-MM-DD HH:II:SS operation_name operation_parameters operation_result.

-DS-4.2: If the log-file is missing, a new empty one should be created
+DS-4.2: If the log-file is missing, a new one should be created

 DS-4.3: If the log file exists, the application should append new records to its tail.